eclipse-zenoh/zenoh-plugin-dds/README.md

  - have each bridge started with the `--scope "/<id>"` argument, each robot having its own id.
  - make sure each robot cannot directly communicate via DDS with another robot by setting a distinct domain per robot, or configuring its network interface to not route UDP multicast outside the host.

-Using the `--scope` option, a prefix is added to each zenoh resource published/subscribed by the bridge (more details in [mapping of ROS2 names to zenoh resources](#mapping-ros2-names-to-zenoh-resources)).
+Using the `--scope` option, a prefix is added to each zenoh key published/subscribed by the bridge (more details in [mapping of ROS2 names to zenoh keys](#mapping-ros2-names-to-zenoh-resources)).
 To interact with a robot, a remote ROS2 application must use a zenoh bridge configured with the same scope than the robot.

 ### _Closer integration of ROS2 with zenoh_
-As you understood, using the zenoh bridge, each ROS2 publications and subscriptions are mapped to a zenoh resource.
+As you understood, using the zenoh bridge, each ROS2 publications and subscriptions are mapped to a zenoh key.
 Therefore, its relatively easy to develop an application using one of the [zenoh APIs](https://zenoh.io/docs/apis/apis/) to interact with one or more robot at the same time.

 See in details how to achieve that in [this blog](https://zenoh.io/blog/2021-04-28-ros2-integration/).